 Most of Tomsk Marathon participants chose to register on the second day of the EXPO.
 And that's when we faced a DDoS attack that started 3 pm and that we managed to stop by 4:30.
 So we had a 1,5-hour interruption in system operation.

-A lesson learned: Electronic EXPO should be physically "separated" from the Internet, with a local copy of the server used at the EXPO and periodically synchronized with the main system.
+A lesson learned.
+We took the measures so that it doesn’t happen again.
+We now have Electronic EXPO set up to be separated from the Internet, with a local copy of the server used at the EXPO and periodically synchronized with the main system.